 Specialist Autism Hospital

-After a further eight months of little progress – and a further nine moves from ward to ward – our daughter was moved to a hospital that had just opened; a hospital that specialises in children with mental health problems and other difficulties, such as ASD and Asperger’s.
-Finally, a psychologist with a wealth of experience and research in girls with Asperger’s Syndrome met with our daughter, talked to us, asked us diagnostic questions we’d never been asked before and made her assessment.
-And, yes, we at last had the official confirmation that she – and we – needed: Our daughter has Autism Spectrum Disorder with Asperger’s Syndrome.
+After a further eight months of little progress – and a further nine moves from ward to ward – our daughter was moved to a hospital that had just opened; a hospital that specialises in children with mental health problems and other difficulties, such as ASD.
+Finally, a psychologist with a wealth of experience and research in girls with autism met with our daughter, talked to us, asked us diagnostic questions we’d never been asked before and made her assessment.
+And, yes, we at last had the official confirmation that she – and we – needed: Our daughter is autistic.

 I’d like to mention here something about resilience.
 It seems to be a buzz word at the moment: that we should all be teaching our children to be resilient to the challenges of modern life.
 It’s been a needling word for me.
 It’s suggested that I’ve not modelled resilience well enough and that my daughter hasn’t learned this vital life skill.
 But I’ve realised something – and I’ve an old philosopher to thank for it.
 ‘The Myth of Sisyphus’ by Albert Camus revisits an ancient Greek story about a man condemned to push a boulder up a mountain, only to see it roll down again, forever.
 The point Camus found most interesting wasn’t that he let the boulder go, or that he went back down the mountain and started pushing it back again.
 The point was the turning, when Sisyphus looked down at the boulder and chose to start again.
 The number of times I’ve fallen, my daughter’s fallen – the number of times anyone who’s ever struggled with their mental health has fallen – isn’t a reflection on resilience.
 Choosing to try again is what shows true strength.
 With this in mind, my daughter, tested so much more in her seventeen years than most people in a lifetime, has shown a humbling amount of resilience.

-And now with a diagnosis, she has at last – and most importantly – been understood.
+And now with a diagnosis, she has at last – and most importantly – come a little closer to being understood.

 Autistic Traits in Girls

 As soon as we knew the diagnosis for certain, many of her personality traits began to make more sense.
 Autism in girls does not manifest in the same way as it does for boys.
 The initial assessment that had come up negative was never going to be positive for her as it’s geared to recognise those traits common mostly to boys only.
-Girls with autism may lack similar social skills as boys with ASD but girls can have the ability to hide it.
+Autistic girls may lack similar social skills as autistic boys but girls can have the ability to hide it.
 They copy.
 They watch.
 They grow up through primary school seeming like any other typical girl.